filiph/dart-xml/README.md

 * Doesn't enforce DTD
 * Doesn't enforce any local schema declarations
 * Doesn't yet support namespaces
+* Nested quotes in attributes are not yet supported.
+* Comment nodes are not yet supported.

 ## License ##
 Apache 2.0